Karthick-Ragav/hack-a-bot/README.md

 ### *Key Components*
 - *Logging*: Records error details in the logs.
 - *Retry Mechanism*: Automatically retries failed actions to handle transient errors.
+-
+### *Future Enhancements*
+- *Email Notifications*: Sends alerts to the IT support team or administrators upon encountering critical issues.
+- *Orchestrator*: Schedules, monitors, and manages the automated workflows.